amorist/awesome/README.md

 ## Shell

+- [oracle/docker-images](https://github.com/oracle/docker-images) - Official source for Docker configurations, images, and examples of Dockerfiles for Oracle products and projects
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
 - [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).